 Army Body Fat Calculator

 There are different methods for calculating and estimating body fat, as described in our calculators for body fat percentage and fat-free body mass (mistaken with lean body mass).
-In this particular calculator we use the U.S. Army method, used by the Department of Defense to vet applicants and during assessment of current staff.
+This particular calculator implements the U.S. Army method, used by the Department of Defense to vet applicants for enrollment in the military, and during assessment of current staff.

-To use this U.S. Army body fat calculator, it is best that you recruit the help of another person to take the measurements for you, so that they are as close to the army method as possible.
-With a flexible measurement tape measure the neck and waist at their narrowest points, and the hips at their widest.
-You can use feet and inches, or centimeters, depending on your preferences.
+To use this U.S. Army body fat calculator, it is best that you recruit the help of another person to take the measurements for you.
+This way they can be as close to the army method specified in the Standards of Medical Fitness as possible.
+According to the U.S. Army manual, use a flexible measurement tape to measure the neck circumference and waist circumference at their narrowest points — at the Adam's apple for the neck and at the belly button level for the waist — and the hips circumference at their widest.
+The measurement can be in feet and inches or centimeters depending on your preferences.

-Contrary to what some people think, body fat percentage is not calculated based on any kind of BMI calculation.
+Contrary to what some people think, the US army body fat percentage figure is not calculated based on any kind of BMI calculation.
 It is actually based on correlations between several body circumference measures relative to a person's height.

 For men the formula is :